Tool List

 ```

-**Important**: Just add the function and its corresponding description; the AI will automatically analyze user text and call the most relevant function without needing to manually implement function matching logic.
+**Important**: Just add functions and their descriptions, and the AI will automatically analyze user input and call the most matching function; no need to manually implement function matching logic.

 - Python 3.10+